agankin/RxProcess/README.md

 using var fork1 = RxForker.Fork();
 using var fork2 = RxForker.Fork();

-// This code is run only in the master process.
+// The delegate is run only in the master process.
 RxForker.RunInMaster(() => Console.WriteLine("Starting forks..."));

 // These 2 subscriptions receive events only in the master process.